mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 Data transfer considerations: amount of data, frequency of data transfer, available network bandwidth

 Online options for data transfer:
-- Azure Portal: the basic way of accessing Azure via the browser
+- **Azure Portal:** the basic way of accessing Azure via the browser
-- Azure Storage Explorer: with a familiar GUI similar to the File Explorer in windows, so tasks can be delegated to business users; this explorer uses AzCopy behind the scenes.
+- **Azure Storage Explorer:** with a familiar GUI similar to the File Explorer in windows, so tasks can be delegated to business users; this explorer uses AzCopy behind the scenes.
-- AzCopy: command line tool that can be used to upload and manage data, and can be used to change access tiers from hot to cool etc.
+- **AzCopy:** command line tool that can be used to upload and manage data, and can be used to change access tiers from hot to cool etc.
-- PowerShell
-- Azure CLI
+- **PowerShell:** tool to designed to assist automation.
+Familiar to IT professionals with a history of working with Windows servers.
+Becomes multi-platform with the aid of PowerShell Core.
+- **Azure CLI:** command line interface for Azure with native OS terminal scripting - you will have different scripting capabilities depending on which native OS terminal you are using.
+- **Azure Cloud Shell:** offers access to Azure CLI or PowerShell from the browser via Azure Portal.
+Even works through Azure mobile app.
-- Storage Client Libraries (SDKs)
+- **Storage Client Libraries (SDKs)**
-- Azure File Sync: to extend on-premises data to Azure.
+- **Azure File Sync:** to extend on-premises data to Azure.
 Frequently accessed data is kept on premises and less-frequently used data is automatically stored on Azure.

 #### Azure Migrate